iAviPro/javaDS/README.md

 # javaDS

-Data Structures & Algorithms in Java
+Data Structures & Algorithms in Java.
+Information about the algorithm & paradigm to solve it in code comments along with the code for easy understanding.

-### List of Data Structures & Algorithms in this Repo:
+## List of Data Structures & Algorithms in this Repo:

 1. Breadth-First-Search in Graph (BFSGraph.java)
 2. Binary Tree Traversal: Level-Order-Traversal using recursion (BinaryTreeBFSRec.java)